nextcloud/documentation/developer_manual/tutorial.rst

 API abstraction layer
 ---------------------
 Owncloud currently has a ton of static methods which is a very bad thing concerning testability.
-Therefore the appframework comes with an API abstraction layer which is located in the appframework app at :file:`lib/api.php`.
+Therefore the appframework comes with an API abstraction layer (basically a `facade <http://en.wikipedia.org/wiki/Facade_pattern>`_) which is located in the appframework app at :file:`lib/api.php`.

 If you find yourself in need to use more ownCloud internal static methods, add them to the API class in the appframework directory, like: